 The hospital is also known as the largest private hospital institution, belonging to the Holy Roman Empire.
 It’s a key German tradition structure in Nuremberg.

 The nightlife is also very buzzing, with plenty of stuff to do in Nuremberg.
-Top on things to do in Nuremberg at night includes attending a movie theatre, in places like Cine Citta or the Admiral Film Palast.
+The top things to do in Nuremberg at night include attending a movie theatre, in places like Cine Citta or the Admiral Film Palast.

 Also, you may consider taking a Nuremberg red beer or any other drink as you dance the night in one of the vintage and modern bars.